Treaty Partners

 The Williams Treaties

-• Cultural Practices: Despite the treaties, the Anishinaabe have continued to practice their traditional cultural activities, including ceremonies, hunting, fishing, and gathering.
+- Cultural Practices: The Anishinaabe have continued to practice their traditional cultural activities, including ceremonies, hunting, fishing, and gathering.

 Environmental Stewardship